-5.17 The proposed policy is inconsistent with national planning policy in relation to the Green Belt.
-The 'rural exceptions to Policy DEV1' do not fully or accurately reflect the development that is considered to be 'not inappropriate' in the Green Belt as set out at paragraphs 89 and 90 of the Framework.

-- 5.18 Specifically in relation to limited infilling, the definition provided in the WNP is unduly restrictive, and not a reasonable interpretation of limited infilling.
+- 5.20 The proposed policy is inconsistent with national planning policy in relation to the Green Belt.
+The 'rural exceptions to Policy DEV1' do not fully or accurately reflect the development that is considered to be 'not inappropriate' in the Green Belt as set out at paragraphs 89 and 90 of the Framework. - 5.21 We propose that if the draft revised Framework is published as currently drafted, the WNP could bring forward an allocation on the same basis that the site has been put forward to the GMSF. - 5.22 Specifically in relation to limited infilling, the definition provided in the WNP is unduly restrictive, and not a reasonable interpretation of limited infilling.
 Numerous appeal decisions have found that more than one dwelling can comprise limited infilling.
 In particular we refer to a recent appeal decision in relation to a site in Church Lawton, Cheshire East, where a development of 5 dwellings was found to comprise limited infilling.
-Copies of the decision letter and site location plan are appended at EP3.
-Planning permission was granted for the demolition of a dwelling and the construction of 3 dwellings on land at 115 Coppice Road Poynton, Cheshire East.
-The Delegated Officer Report, local plan and approved proposed site plan are at Appendix EP4.
-Two further appeals allowed infill development for two dwellings on and land at 23 Sandbach Road, Church Lawton, Cheshire East and land at Hollands Lane, Kelsall, Cheshire West.
-The appeal decisions, location plans and approved site plans for both cases are at Appendices EP5 and EP6 respectively. - 5.19 These appeal decisions clearly demonstrate that Policy DEV1 is unduly restrictive and unjustified.
+Copies of the decision letter and site location plan are appended at EP2. - 5.23 Planning permission was granted for the demolition of a dwelling and the construction of 3 dwellings on land at 115 Coppice Road Poynton, Cheshire East.
+The Delegated Officer Report, local plan and approved proposed site plan are at Appendix EP3.

+- 5.24 Two further appeals allowed infill development for two dwellings on and land at 23 Sandbach Road, Church Lawton, Cheshire East and land at Hollands Lane, Kelsall, Cheshire West.
+The appeal decisions, location plans and approved site plans for both cases are at Appendices EP4 and EP5 respectively. - 5.25 These appeal decisions clearly demonstrate that Policy DEV1 is unduly restrictive and unjustified.